jeffatoptics/jeff-minima/README.md

-find the minimum files to publish
+make a minimum package to publish my daily note